-Updated April 2022!
-A couple years ago, Pinkberry launched a limited edition dairy-free cold brew frozen yogurt flavor.
+Updated February 2023!
+A few years ago, Pinkberry launched a limited edition dairy-free cold brew frozen yogurt flavor.
 It was supposed to be on the menu for just six weeks, but it eventually became a permanent offering – along with several other dairy-free and vegan flavors!
 They now offer several creamy varieties made with coconut milk and some sorbets made purely with fruit.

 Pinkberry Dairy-Free Menu Guide with Vegan Options & Allergen Notes